 Uber and Lyft are the best-known ride-hailing names, alongside Sidecar in the English-speaking world (Flores/Rayle 2017).
-The concept is that users "flag down" a car and driver from the app.
-The term ‘ride-hailing’ originates from the word “hail” (meaning "to call a taxi") and is used for both private and professional providers.
+The idea is that users “flag down” a car and driver from the app.
+The term “ride-hailing” originates from the word “hail” (meaning “to call a taxi”) and is used for both private and professional providers.
 Unlike sharing concepts, ride-hailing is a transport service, rather than just a vehicle.
 Unlike pooling, where users rely on another driver opting to travel the same route at the same time, ride-hailers are customers who determine the location and route themselves (Clewlow/Mishra 2017, p.
 4f.).

 Sounds a lot like a taxi?
 That’s because it is.
 It is also one of the reasons why ride-hailing has yet to take off in some European countries, as we will see toward the end of this chapter.
-The service got off to a flying start, with an estimated 250 million users joining in the first five years alone.
-Its appeal was twofold: it increased the capacity utilization of private cars, while at the same time reducing mobility costs for drivers and their passengers.
+The service got off to a flying start, however, with an estimated 250 million users joining in the first five years alone.
+Its appeal was twofold: It increased the capacity utilization of private cars, while at the same time reducing mobility costs for drivers and their passengers.
 However, some of its ambitions have failed to materialize – such as reducing the number of cars in inner cities.
-On the contrary: some of the larger US cities are actually seeing an increase city center traffic, thought to be as a direct result of services such as Uber and Lyft.
+On the contrary, some of the larger US cities are actually seeing an increase in city center traffic, thought to be as a direct result of services such as Uber and Lyft.

-A much-quoted study by the Institute of Transportation Studies at the University of California at Davis (Clewlow/Mishra 2017) offers a plausible explanation: While commercial, paid ridesharing is in part a substitute for your own car, it is also a solution to one of the biggest problems with inner-city driving, namely finding (and paying for) parking spaces (Clewlow/Mishra 2017, p.
+A much-quoted study by the Institute of Transportation Studies at UC Davis in California (Clewlow/Mishra 2017) offers a plausible explanation: While commercial, paid ridesharing is in part a substitute for your own car, it is also a solution to one of the biggest problems with inner-city driving, namely finding (and paying for) parking spaces (Clewlow/Mishra 2017, p.
 13).
 Using someone else’s car rather than your own is therefore more attractive than taking the bus or the train.

-The study also found that between 49 and 61 percent of all journeys on services such as Uber or Lyft would not have been taken at all, or the customer would have walked, cycled or taken public transport (Clelow/Mishra 2017, p.
+The study also found that 49-61% of all journeys on services such as Uber or Lyft would not have been taken at all, or the customer would have walked, cycled or taken public transport (Clewlow/Mishra 2017, p.
 27).
 Other studies produced similar results, concluding that ride-hailing compares unfavorably with sharing concepts due to the additional traffic generated (Behrend/Meisel 2017, p.
 340).

 Apart from ride hailing, the transport services market has seen a number of widely debated changes in recent years.
 The liberalization of Germany’s intercity bus market enabled providers to compete directly with the German railway (Deutsche Bahn).
-While the marked was initially flooded with a large number of operators, these have since been whittled down to just a few intercity bus companies, with Flixbus dominating the market; nevertheless, intercity buses have managed to secure a significant share of the passenger market.
+While the market was initially flooded with a large number of operators, these have since been whittled down to just a few intercity bus companies, with Flixbus dominating the market; nevertheless, intercity buses have managed to secure a significant share of the passenger market.